is it safe to sleep with a wasp in the room?

 Ischemic Stroke

-According to The Journal of Emergency Medicine, a 44-year-old man was stung by a wasp and developed a case of right middle cerebral artery (MCA) territory ischemic stroke.
-He had partial weakness on the left side of his body and face and slurred speech.
+According to The Journal of Emergency Medicine, a 44-year-old man was stung by a wasp and developed a right middle cerebral artery (MCA) territory ischemic stroke.

 Acute Kidney Injury

-Pediatric Nephrology stated that a 9-year-old boy was stung multiple times by a wasp and developed acute kidney injury (AKI), which evolved into renal failure.
+Pediatric Nephrology discussed how a 9-year-old boy was stung multiple times by a wasp and developed acute kidney injury (AKI), which evolved into renal failure.

 After several sessions of hemodialysis, his renal function returned to normal.
 The boy didn’t immediately react to the wasp stings, and the AKI didn’t onset until days later.
-This type of health complication is unusual but life-threatening.

 Paralysis

-Over time his condition improved, but he didn’t fully recover.
+Over time, his condition improved, but he didn’t fully recover.
 Three months later, he was discharged from the hospital with residual paraplegia and urinary and fecal incontinence.

 Will a Wasp Sting You for No Reason?

-Normally, wasps won’t sting you for no reason.
-Have you ever had a wasp fly very close to you, circle around you a few times, maybe even land on you and fly away?
+Wasps won’t sting for no reason.
+Have you ever had a wasp fly very close to you, circle you a few times, maybe even land on you, and fly away?
 That wasp had every chance to sting you, but it didn’t.

 It didn’t sting you because it didn’t feel threatened by you.
-Now, if you’d walked up on it instead of allowing it to come to you, it may have stung you.
+You may have been stung if you’d walked over and swatted at the wasp rather than allowing it to come over to you.

 Other Reasons Wasps Sting You